 How to get from Samarkand to Dushanbe with the Penjikent border closed

 An issue that confounds many people is how to get from Samarkand to Dushanbe.
 The 2 cities are close on the map, but due to the closure of the Penjikent border, you need to make a long detour, either north (Oybek border) or south (Denau border).
-The Denau border is by far the quickest way – it takes around 9h of driving.
-The northern drive only makes sense if you also want to see Khujand, Istaravshan, Zerafshan, etc.
+The Denau border is by far the quickest way – it takes around 9h of driving (experiences at the Denau border forum post).
+The northern drive only makes sense if you also want to see Khujand, Istaravshan, Zerafshan, etc. Self-drivers can post their tips for this route here.

 Since April 2017, a flight has started operating between Tashkent and Dushanbe, for the first time in more than 20 years.
 Expect confusion in the first few months.